teamniteo/handbook/benefits.md

 ## Sick leave

-Everyone has the right to sick leave on days when (s)he doesn't feel capable of working.
-Sick leave day counts as 6 hours of work done.
-If you partly work on a sick leave day, the number of sick leave hours is proportionally reduced so that the total amount of work hours cannot exceed 7.5 for that day.
+Everyone has the right to sick leave on days when they don't feel capable of working.
+Partial work on a sick leave day proportionally reduces the total daily hours to not exceed 7.5 hours.
 In other words, sick leave hours cannot be used to gain any overtime hours, by the same principle as vacation leave hours cannot be used for that purpose either.
 Sick leave can and should be used when taking care of an ill child or spouse.

+A sick leave day counts as 6 hours of work done.
+For partially worked sick leave days, we use the following formula:

-Formula: `(regular work day hours - hours done on a sick day) * 80% + hours done on sick day = tallied hours`
+    Tallied hours = (workday hours - worked sick-day hours ) * 80% + worked sick-day hours

-Example: 2 hours work on a sick day. `(7.5h - 2h) * 0.8 + 2h = 6.4h`
+An example for working for 2 hours on a sick day:

+    (7.5h - 2h) * 0.8 + 2h = 6.4h